RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-05-28-ai-fire-extinguisher-predictor.md

 Completing this project reminded me that clarity is power.
 A well-structured repository, with pinned dependencies and modular files, has lasting value.
 Others can clone it, learn from it, and extend it.
 That openness is part of why I share it on GitHub Pages.
 It transforms a personal experiment into a resource for the community.

 This app may be small, but it demonstrates the full lifecycle of machine learning: from idea to dataset, from training to serialization, from deployment to documentation.
 Writing this blog is as much part of the project as coding.
 It captures the reasoning, the trade-offs, and the lessons.
-That makes the work not only reproducible, but also teachable.